When people from another country ask me about Vancouver food I tense up and start apologizing like a true Canadian.

 I’m going to show you what to eat in Vancouver but first a warning:

-Canada is land built of many cultures and we’re not here to argue about whether old world dishes were ruined or improved upon in the ‘new world’.
+As you’ll learn in our post on things to know before visiting Vancouver, Canada is land built of many cultures so we’re not here to argue about whether old world dishes were ruined or improved upon in the ‘new world’.

 I just wanna show you what’s tasty as hell.